 Within 24 hours of arrival I wanted to claw my way out of the city.
 I felt trapped.
 My chest was tight.
 I had a massive headache.
 I wanted to scream at everyone.
 I wanted… no, I needed… to escape.
 My instinct was to hide, to burrow down into my hotel bed and not emerge until my flight was ready to leave.
 But of course the traveler in me wouldn’t let that happen, the mother and the educator in me wouldn’t let that happen.
-It was an opportunity to examine and replace my broad expectations with the nuanced realities.
+It was an opportunity: A chance to examine and replace my broad expectations with the nuanced realities.

-A few of Jakarta’s statistical realities
+A few of Jakarta’s realities (statistical and otherwise)

 - Approximately 10,000,000 people live here